Close

 Nikolai South shares struggles with Ken and Mishima as agents of and players within a machine that is both personal and political.
 Whether the system will remain standing is an open question throughout both books—and whether these characters are the key to bringing the system down is another.

-Placeholder of -82The Laundry Files series by Charles Stross
+Poster Placeholder of - 4The Laundry Files series by Charles Stross

 When IT tech worker Bob Howard accidentally stumbles across mathematical equations that can summon Lovecraftian monsters from alternate dimensions, he is forcibly drafted into the Laundry, a British government agency that specializes in dealing with occult threats.
 Between combating dimension-hopping terrorists, protecting lovely logic professors performing reality-bending research, learning the secret history of the world, and—worst of all—attending committee meetings, Bob Howard has his hands full with the fieldwork and paperwork required to defend the world from ancient, eldritch powers.